-If no button is pressed to acknowledge the end of the cleaning procedure, the print head will be closed automatically after a few minutes to prevent it from drying out.

-However, the message 15 remains on the display, as the instrument assumes that the cleaning has not been carried out.
+- If no button is pressed to acknowledge the end of the cleaning procedure, the printer automatically closes the print head after 2.5 min to prevent it from drying out.
+A signal sounds 30 s before it automatically closes and a countdown appears on the display.
+In order to avoid damage to the print head, avoid inserting the replacement plate at this time; instead wait until the print head closes. - However, the message 15 remains on the display, as the instrument assumes that the cleaning has not been carried out. - Open the print head again as described, insert the replacement plate correctly and press any button on the control panel to finish the cleaning process.